-A warm welcome awaits you at Cloag Farm where our family-run self catering cottages offer you the chance to enjoy the peace and quiet of the spectacular Perthshire countryside.
+Cloag Farm Cottages are three comfortable family-run self-catering properties with stunning views over Strathearn, which offer the chance to enjoy the peace and quiet of the spectacular Perthshire countryside.

 Looking further afield, day trips to Edinburgh, Glasgow, St Andrews, Loch Ness and Glencoe are popular with all our visitors, many of whom return to visit us again.